saiccoumar/TicTacToe/README.md

 ```
 can be substituted for the clients to have the automated AI play for that terminal.
 You can have AIs in both terminals and they'll play against each other.
 The AI files available are: rng_agent.py, center_agent.py, corner_agent.py, one_step_agent.py, combined_rules_agent.py, mcts_agent.py, minimax_agent.py, predict_win_nn.py, and predict_position_nn.py.

+The start scripts automate executing these three functions.
+Modify them to run the commands with your desired client/agents if you'd like to save yourself a little typing while testing!

 ## Implementation
 ### Running the Game
 <p align="center">